 Statoil plans to introduce the following mitigation measures, plans and programs to potentially affected subsistence groups and communities.
 These measures, plans, and programs have been effective in past seasons of work in the Arctic and were developed in past consultations with these communities.
-These measures, plans, and programs will be implemented by Statoil during its 2010 open water marine seismic survey in the Chukchi Sea to monitor and mitigate potential impacts to subsistence users and resources.
-The mitigation measures Statoil has adopted and will implement during 2010 are listed and discussed

 Statoil will not be entering the Chukchi Sea until early August, so there will be no potential conflict with spring bowhead whale or beluga subsistence whaling in the polynya zone.
-Statoil's seismic survey area is ~100 mi (~ 161 km) northwest of Wainwright which reduces the potential impact to subsistence hunting activities occurring along the Chukchi Sea coast.
+Statoil's planned activities area is ~100 mi (~ 161 km) northwest of Wainwright which reduces the potential impact to subsistence hunting activities occurring along the Chukchi Sea coast.

 The communication center in Wainwright will be jointly funded by Statoil and other operators, and Statoil will routinely call the communication center according to the established protocol while in the Chukchi Sea.
-Statoil plans to have one major crew change which will take place in Nome, AK, and will not involve the use of helicopters.
-Statoil does have a contingency plan for a potential transfer of a small number of crew via ship-toshore vessel at Wainwright.
-If this should become necessary, the Wainwright communications center will be contacted to determine the appropriate vessel route and timing to avoid potential conflict with subsistence
+Depending on survey progress, Statoil may perform a crew change in the Nome area in Alaska.
+The crew change will not involve the use of helicopters.
+Statoil does have a contingency plan for a potential transfer of a small number of crew via ship-to-shore vessel at Wainwright.
+If this should become necessary, the Wainwright communications center will be contacted to determine the appropriate vessel route and timing to avoid potential conflict with subsistence communicate with coastal communities before operating in or passing through these areas.